 Use Physical Automation

 Physical automation includes mechanized technology.
-This includes using robots or robotic systems to automate warehouse operations.
+This includes using robots or robotic systems to automate small warehouse operations.
 This type of automation is more expensive than digital automation as it requires advanced machinery.
 Types of this type of automation include driverless automated guided vehicles (AGVs), autonomous mobile robots (AMRs), fetch robotics, and goods-to-person (GTP).
 Digital and physical automation work by decreasing the amount of tasks employees perform that are repetitive and time-consuming.

 Employ a Warehouse Management System (WMS)